formalms/formalms/readme.txt

 Server specs: Linux, Windows, MacOs, Unix, Sun with
 - Apache 2.0.x or above
-- PHP 5.2.x or above
+- PHP 5.2.x or 5.3.x (known issues with 5.4)
-- Mysql 4.1 or higher with transaction support
+- Mysql 5.0 or higher with transaction support
 - Doesn't matter if safe mode or register global are on or off
 - If you need to test on your windows home pc we suggest easyphp or xampp